 Supplementary Table S3: Identified associations with P < 5 x 10-6.

 Results from association analysis with logistic regression including sex and the first two dimensions of PCA as covariates in 648 cases with MSA and 2,898 controls.
+For an OR < 1, the minor allele has a protective effect whereas an OR > 1 indicates that the minor allele is associated with an increased risk of developing the disease.
 BP = base-pair coordinates according to human reference genome GRCh38, CHR = Chromosome, dbSNP = database of single nucleotide polymorphisms, GT = genotyped, IM = imputed, L95 = Lower bound of 95% confidence interval for odds ratio, MAF = minor allele frequency, U95= Upper bound of 95% confidence interval for odds ratio.